Excitation-pulse intensity mediated control of coherent nonlinear optical response of a V-type system: Introduction

 \section{Introduction}

-Optical coherent control has become fundamental to advancing our understanding and manipulation of quantum systems \cite{Chen2001,Biolatti2000,Sussman2005,Monmayrant2006}.
+The ability to control the coherent optical response of quantum systems is fundamental for applications in quantum information science \cite{Chen2001,Biolatti2000,Sussman2005,Monmayrant2006}.
 At its core, this method involves steering quantum states toward desired outcomes through their interaction with light.
 Optical coherent control has been demonstrated in a variety of systems ranging from atoms and molecules to semiconductors, supporting technological developments in several fields.
-For instance, it enables precise control over chemical reactions \cite{Assion1998}, facilitates quantum computing through state manipulation \cite{Weinacht1999a}, and allows for rapid manipulation of electronic states in nanostructures \cite{Kamada2001,ViasnoffSchwoob2005,Borri2002,Beirne2006,Htoon2002}, which is pivotal for advancing optoelectronic devices.
+For instance, it enables precise control over chemical reactions \cite{Assion1998}, facilitates quantum computing through state manipulation \cite{Weinacht1999a}, allows for rapid manipulation of electronic states in nanostructures \cite{Kamada2001,ViasnoffSchwoob2005,Borri2002,Beirne2006,Htoon2002}, and switching between and modifying specific coherent nonlinear signals \cite{Fras2016, Lim2011}, which is pivotal for advancing optoelectronic devices.

-A key mechanism for demonstrating coherent control in quantum systems is the phenomenon of Rabi oscillations.
-Rabi oscillations have been extensively studied in two-level systems (TLS) \cite{Allen1975} under both continuous-wave (CW) \cite{Flagg2009} and pulsed-laser excitation \cite{Stievater2001,Zrenner2002} where periodic population transfer occurs between quantum states under a coherent optical field.
+A key mechanism for demonstrating coherent control in quantum systems is through Rabi oscillations.
+This phenomenon has been extensively studied in two-level systems (TLSs) \cite{Allen1975} under both continuous-wave (CW) \cite{Flagg2009} and pulsed-laser excitation \cite{Stievater2001,Zrenner2002} where periodic population transfer occurs between quantum states under a coherent optical field.
 If a TLS with transition frequency $\omega$ is excited by a CW laser with electric field amplitude $E_0$ and frequency $\omega_{0}$, the excitation probability oscillates at a frequency given by the generalized Rabi frequency \cite{Cundiff1994}

 where $\Delta_{\omega} = \omega - \omega_{0}$ is the frequency detuning and $\mu$ is the transition dipole moment.
 In contrast, pulsed lasers introduce a time-dependent electric field envelope $E(t)$, often modeled as a Gaussian, where the instantaneous Rabi frequency can be defined.
 In such cases, Rabi oscillations are more suitably described in terms of the pulse area